 - Makes approximately 10-15 servings – Eat warm straight out of the oven or reheat later at 300 degrees for 15 mins.

-Let me know if you plan on making this stuffing recipe!
-I’d love to hear about it and the other recipes you plan on making for Thanksgiving!
+I’d love to hear about the recipes you plan on making for Thanksgiving!
 Share them with me and the other Food Babe readers here or on my Facebook Wall.

 Simply can’t wait to hear from you.